Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description**

-Defines the timout (in milliseconds) for connecting, reading, and writing.
+Defines the timeout (in milliseconds) for connecting, reading, and writing.

 ### pg_user